yzhong52/AutosizeStackview/readme.md

-Autosize Stackview Demo
+# Autosize Stackview Demo

+## Setup

 `UIStackView` is designed to grow its size according to the content.
-In order for that to work, you need to set up the constraints between the `UIStackView` and the `UITableViewCell`.
+In order for that to work, you need to set up the appropriate constraints between the `UIStackView` and the `UITableViewCell`.
 For example, this is how the constraints look like in interface builder:

 [![enter image description here][1]][1]
 [![enter image description here][2]][2]

 If you like setting up constraints in code, that should work too.
+Just have to add the constraints to the four sides: leading, trailing, top and bottom.

+## Result

-To demonstrate that this will work, I have this for the `cellForRowAt` function.
-Basically, it puts a number of `UILabel` inside the `stackView` and the label count is depending on the row number.
+To demonstrate the result, I have this as the `cellForRowAt` function.
+Basically, it puts a number of `UILabel` inside the `stackView` and the label count is depending on the row number (i.e. one label in the 1st row, two labels in the 2nd row, and etc.).

     func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
         let cell = tableView.dequeueReusableCell(withIdentifier: "TableviewCell", for: indexPath) as!
 TableviewCell